Fall 2026 Undergraduate Course Descriptions

 Canterbury Tales, Troilus and Criseyde, and minor poems.

-4300 Elizabeth Poetry Jacobson
+4300 Elizabethan Poetry Jacobson

-4320 Shakespeare I Iyengar
+4320 Shakespeare I Abbouchi

 A survey of literature written by Shakespeare throughout his career.